toebR/R-Tipps-and-Tricks/Basemap in ggmaps without google API.md

 Hi there,

 this is a very short introduction on how to gather a basemap for your geodata without being dependent on a google API.
+I'm pretty sure that there is a similar instruction somewhere to be found in a blogpost but I did not find it anymore.
+So I decided to post a simple tutorial on the solution that worked for me.

 First load (and perhaps install) the necessary libraries.